petertflem/multiple-file-upload/README.md

 #### invalidFileType
 _optional_

-Function called everytime an invalid file type is detected
+Function called everytime an invalid file type is detected.

+#### validFileType
+_optional_

+Function called everytime the user selects a valid file.

+#### inputFieldCleared
+_optional_

+Function called when the user empties the `<input type="file" />` field, e.g. by selecting a new file.
+The the field will be cleared, then populated again with the new file.

 #### afterRowCreation
 _optional_

-Function called after a row is appended in the DOM, and before I attach my events to the row
+Function called after a row is appended in the DOM, and before I attach my events to the row.